YGNI-RType/HideAndSeek/README.md

 - **Move around** in an immersive 3D environment.
 - **Proximity Chat**: Talk to other players near you. (put `voip-start` in the console to start voice chat)
 - **Disguise**: Props can transform into different objects to blend in with the environment.
+- **Hunt**: Hunters can search for hidden Props and eliminate them.

 ## Controls